 - Due to the volume of reimbursements, expect 4-6 weeks for us to process your reimbursement.
 We will email you a form that requires your signature (non-electronic signature, scanned at 300dpi+ only).
 When you receive this, sign and return the form as soon as possible.

-- The reimbursement check should arrive within two weeks of our receipt of your signed expense report.
+- The reimbursement check should arrive via USPS within three weeks of our receipt of your signed expense report.

 If reimbursement should go directly to your institution rather than you, have the appropriate person contact us via firstname.lastname@example.org and we will provide instructions on submitting an invoice.